 Burnaby Lake Overpass

-Burnaby, British Columbia, Canada
+Burnaby, BC, Canada

-Strategic location selection
+Strategic location selection and geotechnical solutions

 During the preliminary stage, EXP conducted a feasibility study on two of the four potential sites for the new overpass.
 After a geotechnical subsurface assessment to understand the subsurface conditions, a location was selected.
 The overpass’s north landing is situated near the trailhead at Glencairn Drive and the south landing is located near the intersection of Claude Avenue and McCarthy Court.
 This location carried a lower construction cost because of its existing high elevation at the locations of each embankment.
-The area also allowed for the overpass to be designed to accommodate future expansion of Highway 1.

 For the detailed design stage, the team conducted a supplementary geotechnical assessment of the selected location.
 This assessment consisted of a field exploration comprising sonic test holes supplemented with standard penetration tests (SPTs) for assessing in situ soil density and standpipe piezometers to obtain additional information regarding groundwater.